Uniform and Standards for DRK Women

 Basic Women's Criteria in General:

 LESS IS BETTER! - Not wearing earrings is preferred.
-However, earrings, may be worn if they are small and resemble the style of the 30's and 40's.
+However, earrings may be worn if they are small and resemble the style of the '30s and '40s.
 No gaudy colors.
 For ladies with multiple piercings, only one earring per ear is allowed.
 Clip-on or pierced style earrings are acceptable.
 No jewelry is allowed to be worn in additional piercings if visible (i.e.: nose, eyebrows, etc.).
-Wrist watches should have a small round face with brown or black leather band.
-Other ladies period style watches should be plain and not flashy.
-Also acceptable is a man's square or round faced watch from the era with a brown or black leather band.
-Wedding rings area allowed, however simple gold or silver bands are preferable with no engagement rings worn.
+Wristwatches should have a small round face with a brown or black leather band.
+Other ladies' period style watches should be plain and not flashy.
+Also acceptable is a man's square or round-faced watch from the era with a brown or black leather band.
+Wedding rings are allowed, however simple gold or silver bands are preferable with no engagement rings worn.
 Note: Germans/Europeans wore wedding rings on their right hand.
 No other rings are allowed.
 Necklaces are not acceptable.

 Must be low cut anklets, leather, black in color.
 Not patent leather.
-Lace ups.
+Lace-ups.
 Reproductions that closely match the period style are acceptable.
 However, ridged rubber soles are not acceptable.
-Highly recommended is the Capezio Spectator Oxford Style # CG07 (See #4) or "Coquette" style by Clinic Shoes (See #1) Another excellent shoe is a Ladies US Navy Oxford (See #6) (Other examples pictured below)
+Highly recommended is the Capezio Spectator Oxford Style # CG07 or the "Coquette" style by Clinic Shoes.
+Another excellent shoe is a Ladies US Navy Oxford

 Optional Equipment and other Items: